GabrieleMaurina/sudoku-/README.md

 6 1 5 7 4 3 9 2 8
 ```

-### Board
+## Board

 The board is just a sequence of characters, where 0 denotes an empty cell and the numbers 1-9 denote the actual numbers from 1 to 9. **Any other character is ignored.** The numbers fill the board left to right, top to bottom.
+20 premade boards are available in the "example" folder.